Do you want to see the 2 biggest Inca sites in Peru in the same week?

 Day 5: MAIZAL – LUCMABAMBA

-We will say goodbye to our horsemen here and take a van to the small town of Lucmabamba for our final night of camping.
+We’ll say goodbye to our horsemen here and load our stuff onto a van for a ride to Lucmabamba for dinner and our last night of camping under the incredible southern sky.

 Day 6: LUCMABAMBA – AGUAS CALIENTES